 The word "Chao-Fa" could be a derivative of the Khmer word "Chao Prah" meaning God's grandson.
 As the Kambujan Ksatrias adopted the title "Rajaput" or Son of Raja, The Yueh Shish and the Cham kings often adopted the title of "Chao-Fa" or the God's grandson.

 - The Legend of Lord Lac Quan

-The Vietnamese legend of the Dragon Lac Long Quan who came to the Hong-plane from the sea, teaching civilization and rice cultivation sound very much the same as the Tai mythology of Khun Borom (Xiangmai: Introduction: The Sakan Legacy).
-This attribution agrees with the Cham mythology of Po Nagara, on the formation of Annam.
-It also reveals to us that the Dragonian culture of China (as well as of Annam) was sea-born from the family of Paramkamboja kings of Southeast Asia.
-Through Dai-viet's account, we know that Lord Lac later retired back at the sea, leaving Dai-Viet into the whole control of the Han dynasty.
+The Vietnamese legend of the Dragon Lac Long Quan who came to the Hong-plane from the sea, teaching civilization and rice cultivation sound very much the same as the Tai mythology of Khun Borom (Xiang-Mai: The Tai Mythology: The Tai's Flood Myth).
+This attribution agrees with the Cham mythology of Po-Nokora, on the formation of Annam.
+It also reveals to us that the Draconian culture of China (as well as of Annam) was sea-born from the family of Paramkamboja kings of Southeast Asia.
+Through Dai-Viet's account, we know that Lord Lac later retired back at the sea, leaving China into the whole control of the Han dynasty.

 - Where the Kinh came from

 In contrast to the southern indigenous Muangs who preferred to build their dwellings on stilt, the Kinhs built their dwellings flat on the ground.
 Studies reveal that the Kinh were from Central Asia and unlike the Muang and the Tai tribesmen who preferred to live on the hills, they rarely settled out in high ground.
 The difference of their life style from their southern natives reveals that they were not subjected of the same great flood as Southeast Asian once did.
 Further more, they considered themselves as city or market dwellers and lived in close networked community like the Han.